-As of June 30, 2014, the Fourth Amended and Restated Credit Agreement (as amended, the "Senior Secured Credit Facility"), which matures on November 4, 2018, had a borrowing base of \$1.0 billion and an aggregate elected commitment of \$825.0 million with no amounts outstanding.
-It contains both financial and non-financial covenants, all of which the Company was in compliance with as of June 30, 2014.
+As of September 30, 2014, the Fourth Amended and Restated Credit Agreement (as amended, the "Senior Secured Credit Facility"), which matures on November 4, 2018, had a borrowing base of \$1.0 billion and an aggregate elected commitment of \$825.0 million with \$75.0 million outstanding and was subject to an interest rate of 1.69%.
+It contains both financial and non-financial covenants, all of which the Company was in compliance with as of September 30, 2014.
 Laredo is required to pay an annual commitment fee on the unused portion of the financial institutions' commitment of 0.375% to 0.5%, based on the ratio of outstanding revolving credit to the total commitment under the Senior Secured Credit Facility.
 Additionally, the Senior Secured Credit Facility provides for the issuance of letters of credit, limited to the lesser of total capacity or \$20.0 million.
-On August 5, 2014, there were no amounts outstanding on the Senior Secured Credit Facility.